• Skip to primary navigation

 Long pin for pasta primavera

-This pasta primavera is pure pasta and veggie bliss.
-Sweet roast veggies are tossed with a fragrant mixture of garlic, basil, and sun-dried tomatoes, and then tossed with cooked pasta and parmesan cheese for an instant pasta sauce.
+This pasta primavera is a celebration of Spring and comfort food heaven!
+Sweet roast veggies are tossed with a fragrant mixture of garlic, basil, and sun-dried tomatoes.
+All mixed with cooked pasta and parmesan cheese for an instant pasta sauce.
 A gorgeous vibrant and perfect side or vegetarian main dish that’s loaded with flavor, color, and veggie goodness!

 Spaghetti aglio e olio ( Olive oil Pasta) could be one of life’s simplest pleasures!
 I can’t tell you how often I make this and how often I get recipe requests for it.